3FLLC/256/README.md

 C1 Controls Character U+0080-U+009F
 <br>
 </br>
-I'm currently using the US codepage 437 character mapping standard with some customizations, which may change in the near future.
+I'm currently using the US codepage 437 character Style & Sequence of the standard with some customizations, which may change in the near future.
 So, Think IBM OS-2/MS-DOS CP-437(DOS Code Pages) or classic Atari game maps, where all 256 positions of the 8 bits are used, like the ISO 8859-1 standard.
 In Unicode fonts, the actual keyboard character is linked to the glyph itself, which creates conflicts in the C0 and C1 Controls Regions, because they are already pre-provision elsewhere in unicode mapping in multiple different areas depending on standard such as; Western-Latin 1, etc., so if the unique keyboard character itself is used in the C0/C1 Controls areas they can't be re-used elsewhere in the unicode map or in the font file itself.(basically one keyboard char per glyph)